Theoretical Foundations of Conformal Prediction: Permutation tests

-This p-value is again valid against the null hypothesis of exchangeability: \begin{theorem} For any function $T:\mathcal{Z}^n\rightarrow\R$, the p-value $p$ defined in~\eqref{eq:perm-pval-random} satisfies $\mathbb{P}_P(p\leq \tau)\leq \tau$ for all $\tau\in[0,1]$ and all $P\in\mathcal{P}_{\textnormal{exch}}$, where the probability is now taken with respect to both the random draw of $(Z_1,\dots,Z_n)\sim P$, and the permutations $\sigma_1,\dots,\sigma_M$ sampled uniformly at random (with replacement) from $\cS_n$. \end{theorem} The `$+1$' term appearing in the numerator and denominator of the p-value $p$ constructed in~\eqref{eq:perm-pval-random} is necessary for obtaining this validity result---indeed, without this correction, the event $p=0$ could have nonzero probability under the null hypothesis.
+In many settings, it is common to avoid the computational burden of computing all $n!$ permutations by instead sampling a smaller number $M$ of permutations $\sigma_1,\dots,\sigma_M\in\cS_n$ uniformly at random, to obtain the p-value This p-value is again valid against the null hypothesis of exchangeability: \begin{theorem}[Validity of the permutation test with random permutations] For any function $T:\cZ^n\rightarrow\R$, the p-value $p$ defined in~\eqref{eq:perm-pval-random} satisfies $\P_P(p\leq \tau)\leq \tau$ for all $\tau\in[0,1]$ and all $P\in\cP_{\textnormal{exch}}$, where the probability is now taken with respect to both the random draw of $(Z_1,\dots,Z_n)\sim P$, and the permutations $\sigma_1,\dots,\sigma_M$ sampled uniformly at random (with replacement) from $\cS_n$. \end{theorem} The `$+1$' term appearing in the numerator and denominator of the p-value $p$ constructed in~\eqref{eq:perm-pval-random} is necessary for obtaining this validity result---indeed, without this correction, the event $p=0$ could have nonzero probability under the null hypothesis.